sufftea/hyper_router/README.md

       }
       ```
     - `ShellRoute` only places its own page into the list, while all its children go into the nested navigator inside the shell page.
-3) To create your own route, you need to override these two classes: `StarRoute` and `RouteNode`.
+3) To create your own route, you need to override these two classes: `HyperRoute` and `RouteNode`.

-This should be enough to understand the example from [the demo](https://github.com/sufftea/star/tree/concept/example).
+This should be enough to understand the example from [the demo](https://github.com/sufftea/hyper_router/tree/concept/example).